lucalves/lucalves/README.md

 ## Goals

-- ⭐️ To develop applications and systems that makes a difference.
+- ⭐️ To develop applications and systems that make a difference.
 - 🌐 To connect and collaborate with fellow developers and tech enthusiasts.
 - 🚀 Learning and teaching many people to create software that changes people's lives.